 Cornwall Harbours Board

 Cornwall Harbours Board is responsible for the operation of all of the municipal ports and harbours in Cornwall which includes Bude, Newquay, Portreath, St Ives, Penzance, Prince of Wales Pier (Falmouth), Penryn, Truro, Portscatho and Portwrinkle.
-Other assets that the Maritime Team is responsible for are at Saltash and Downderry.
+In addition, the Maritime Team manages further maritime assets located at Saltash and Downderry.

-Cornwall Harbours Board has been set up following best practice which was identified in the Municipal Ports Review and latterly the Ports Good Governance Guidance (March 2018) and it operates as a committee of the Council.
-The Harbours Board is a non-executive function and reports to the Full Council.
+The Board also includes up 5 non-voting co-opted members who represent the stakeholder groups, providing valuable insight and engagement from across the maritime sector.
+Established in line with best practice identified in the Municipal Ports Review and the Ports Good Governance Guidance (March 2018), the Cornwall Harbours Board operates as a formal committee of Cornwall Council.
+Cornwall Harbours Board is a non executive function and reports to the Full Council.

-1. A successful and long term financially self-sustaining harbours portfolio.
+• A successful and long term financially self sustaining harbours portfolio.

-5. Subject to an absolute requirement for safety for all users.
+• Subject to an absolute requirement for safety for all users

 Browse meetings – Cornwall Harbours Board – Cornwall Council